mongodb/docs/source/commands.rst

 .. describe:: sleep

    ``sleep` an internal command for testing purposes.
-The ``sleep`` comand forces the db block all operations.
+The ``sleep`` command forces the db block all operations.
 It takes the following
    options: ::

         { sleep: { w: true, secs: <seconds> } }